uberspark/uberspark/docs/sw-requirements.rst

 ------------------------------

-The Frama-C verification framework is used to discharge uberobject invariants and properties within uberSpark.
+The Frama-C verification framework is used to discharge uberobject invariants and properties within |uspark|.
 The Frama-C version currently supported is ``Phosphorus-20170501`` and can be installed as shown below:

 ::